 * Glen Albanese charged in wire fraud conspiracy

-* Defendant said to steal $1 million from brokerage
+* Defendant said to steal $1 mln from brokerage

 By Jonathan Stempel

-Nov 15 (Reuters) - A former chief financial officer of Needham & Co was charged on Thursday with stealing $1 million from the investment banking and brokerage firm and using some of the money to pay for vacations, wine and a dog fence.
+Nov 15 (Reuters) - A former chief financial officer of Needham & Co was charged on Thursday with stealing $1 million from the investment banking and brokerage firm and using some of the money to pay for vacations, wine and a dog fence, federal prosecutors said.

 An FBI spokeswoman said Albanese, of Manalapan, New Jersey, was arrested without incident at his home at about 6 a.m.